The Technical Scholars Program

 - Reduce overall college costs significantly.

-In order to be eligible, students must be able to complete his/her high school graduation requirements within the parameters of the program (two courses at the high school per semester) and meet admissions requirements through HGTC.
+In order to be eligible, students must be able to complete his/her high school graduation requirements within the parameters of the program and meet admissions requirements through HGTC.

 - Technical Scholars - Welding